 - All travel vouchers should contain the appropriate authorizing signatures prior to submission to the Comptroller.

-Travel falls under four separate detail object codes.
+Travel falls under five separate detail object codes.
 It is important that the voucher indicate the appropriate code for the travel.

 The purpose of the travel voucher is to make claim for reimbursement for travel expenses incurred while on travel status.
 Only expenses related to the travel should appear on a voucher, including: transportation expenses, mileage, lodging, meals, parking, tolls, etc. In addition, certain miscellaneous expenses can be claimed as defined in Section 3000.600(a) of the Travel Regulation Council rules.